Bradley’s Auto Service in Red Bank, NJ offers professional radiator repairs and servicing. Contact us today to schedule an appointment!

 How Often Should You Have Your Radiator Checked?

+Typically, your radiator (along with its coolant levels) should be checked at least once a year by a professional auto mechanic.
 However, if you notice any of the warning signs listed above, or are experiencing any kind of issue with your radiator, it is critical that you have it evaluated as soon as possible.

 The earlier a problem with your radiator is detected, the better the chance of having it repaired without any lasting damage or overall part failure, not to mention preventing the issue from spreading elsewhere, such as your engine.
+When repairs won’t do the trick, give us a call for radiator replacement service.

 A failing cooling system is one of the most common culprits behind a breakdown.
 If you know or suspect that your vehicle’s radiator isn’t working properly, don’t wait to have it checked out.